lupyuen/pinephone-emulator/README.md

 https://github.com/lupyuen/pinephone-emulator/blob/3655ac2875664376f42ad3a3ced5cbf067790782/src/main.rs#L83-L95

-Our Hook Functions prints all Read / Write Access to Emulated Arm64 Memory.
+Our Hook Function prints all Read / Write Access to Emulated Arm64 Memory.

 This is how we attach the Hook Function to the Unicorn Emulator...

 https://github.com/lupyuen/pinephone-emulator/blob/3655ac2875664376f42ad3a3ced5cbf067790782/src/main.rs#L59-L74

-When we run this, we'll see the Read and Write Memory Accesses made by the emulator...
+When we run this, we'll see the Read and Write Memory Accesses made by our [Emulated Arm64 Code](https://github.com/lupyuen/pinephone-emulator/blob/bc5643dea66c70f57a150955a12884f695acf1a4/src/main.rs#L7-L8)...

 ```text
 hook_memory: